bionanogenomics/molecule_distance/README.md

 ### Rare Variant Analysis (RVA) Input Pre-processing ###
 The molecule distance script also accepts other assemblies' (RVA and de novo) `alignmolvref` files as input.
 However, unlike GA and de novo, RVA output files (.xmap & .cmap) are not partitioned by chromosome.
-Therefore, a pre-processing step is recommended to:
+Directly running molecule distance script on RVA output will result in long runtimes.
+Therefore, a pre-processing step using `filter_map_files.py` is recommended to:

 1. Select .xmap rows with `RefContigID` matching chromosome of interest
 2. Filter r.cmap & q.cmap files for rows matching filtered .xmap file RefContigID & QryContigID columns, respectively.

 Launch
 ```